Adrien-B/ipx800/README.md

 ```

+### Configure v5 devices
 Than add all your devices (relays, dimmer, inputs).
-See the following json snippet exemple:
+See the following json snippet exemple for v5:
 ```
             "relays": [
                 {